janosh/matbench-discovery/data/wbm/readme.md

 ## 📊 &thinsp; Symmetry Statistics

-Both the MP training and WBM test set have good coverage of all 7 crystal systems, triclinic crystals being the only notable exception at just 1% prevalence in WBM but still well represented in MP (15%).
-In MP, monoclinic (23%) and orthorhombic (21%) are most prevalent.
-In WBM, orthorhombic and tetragonal each make up 20%.
-Combined with the higher share of cubic structures in WBM (19% vs 14%), WBM structures have overall higher symmetry.
-This should benefit a model like Wrenformer reliant on symmetries to encode coarse-grained structural features.
-See [SI](/si#spacegroup-prevalence-in-wrenformer-failure-cases) for a failure case of this featurization.
+These sunburst diagrams show the spacegroup distribution of MP on the left and WBM on the right.
+Both have good coverage of all 7 crystal systems, the only exception being triclinic crystals which are just 1% of WBM but well represented in MP (15%).
+The 3 largest systems in MP are monoclinic, orthorhombic and triclinic vs orthorhombic, tetragonal and cubic in WBM.
+So WBM structures have overall higher symmetry which can benefit some models more than others.
+Wrenformer in particular uses symmetries as a coarse-grained description of the underlying structure.
+Its representations basically degrades to composition only on symmetry-less P1 structures.
+Given this spacegroup distribution, it should fare well on the WBM test set.
+The fact that Wrenformer is still outperformed by all interatomic potentials and some single-shot GNNs indicates the underlying methodology is unable to compete.
+See [SI](/si#spacegroup-prevalence-in-wrenformer-failure-cases) for a specific Wrenformer failure case.

 <slot name="spacegroup-sunbursts" />